Click column header to sort

 Did you know that some Kennedy Krieger locations are approved National Health Service Corp sites for loan repayment?
 More information here:

-The Psychology Associate II will assist Psychologist in providing clinical services, supervision and case management for in/outpatient cases as specified by the Director of the inpatient service, outpatient clinic, or Department Head.
-This professional will collaborate with department staff/supervisors and other KKI departments as needed.
-The incumbent will participate in hiring, supervising and the evaluating of Behavioral Psychology staff as well as participate in programs of systematic research.
+The Psychology Associate II will assist the Psychologist in providing clinical services, supervision, and case management for in/outpatient cases as specified by the Director of the inpatient service, outpatient clinic, or Department Head.
+This position will collaborate with department staff and supervisors, as well as other internal Institute departments as needed.
+The incumbent will participate in hiring, supervising, and evaluating assigned department staff as well as participate in programs of systematic research.

 Overview